anonymokata/EDE8AD4B-040F-4082-83A3-AS/README.md

 * unified way of handling invalid inputs
 * efficiency could be improved because "adding two roman numerals" currently checks validity of inputs at multiple stages due to the way the tests are set up.
 * use tree data structure to more quickly be able to convert from decimal to roman numeral
+* add support for lower case roman numerals if desired